 Every day at tea time we learn a little more about Portugal.
 It started with queque, little muffins which are lovely to have with tea.
 I’m sure Proust would have approved.
 Then we discovered the Pasteis de Nata.
 These little custard tarts were so good that it took us a couple of days to move on.
 Even after that, we got a little hung up on various queijadas, which are filled tarts.
 The Pasteis de Nata are just one example.
 We had one filled with passion fruit, another with apricots and topped with roasted almonds.

-It seems to me that if I were to be in Portugal for another two weeks I would be able to walk into a pastelaria and order without having to point at things.
+It seems to me that if I were to be in Portugal for another two weeks I would be able to walk into a pastelaria and order a snack without having to point at things.